audiblemaple/Smart_home/README.md

 - Zoom in and out to get a better view of different areas of the home.

 ### Controlling Smart Devices
-- Click on any button associated with a light or window blind to control that device.
+- Click on any button associated with a light, window blind or air conditioning to control that device.
 - The camera will automatically focus and zoom in on the device for precise control.

 ### Entrance Camera